Kirschberg32/TensorFlow_22-23/Homework06/README.md

 Using an L2 regularizer
 <br clear="left"/>

+The following run contains all optimizations except for batch normalization as it seems to make the overfitting worse.
+As Skip connections it uses a ResNet architecture.

 <img src="Plots/all/20221211-005823.png" align="left" alt="Plot of training results with all architectures" width="700"/>
 description
 <br clear="left"/>